Come to a comfortable seat.

 The weight of your body.

-And notice your hips and legs.
+Notice your hips and legs.

-And allow your lower body to sink into the support beneath you.
+Your lower body to sink into the support beneath you.

 And gently lengthen through your spine.

-Reaching the top back of your head towards the sky.
+Reaching the top back of your head.

 Lengthening the back of your neck.